Topology of character varieties of Abelian groups: Introduction

 Finally in Section 4, the proof is completed by constructing a strong deformation retraction from $G_{ss}$ to $G(K)$ with a certain number of desired properties.
 This last part of the proof is inspired by the methods and results of \cite{PeSo}, although is self-contained.
 Note also that (except for the partial results on right angled Artin groups) we do not need to use their generalized Jordan decomposition, since in our GIT quotient framework, we can work directly with polystable representations.
+The case when $G$ is real is addressed in remarks following the above outline.

-In Section 5, besides proving Theorem \ref{classification}, we also study two different characterizations of a special component $\X_{\mathbb{Z}^{r}}(G)$, usually called the identity component.
+In Section 5, besides proving Theorem \ref{classification}, we also study two different characterizations of a special component of $\X_{\mathbb{Z}^{r}}(G)$, usually called the identity component.
 This, together with known results on the compact group case, provides a final application of Theorem \ref{thm:Main} to the simple connectivity and to the cohomology ring of the character varieties $\X_{\mathbb{Z}^{r}}(G)$, in a few examples, such as when $G$ is $\SL(n,\C)$ or $\mathsf{Sp}(n,\C)$.